Fund of hedge funds sector set for more M&A-Aberdeen

 "Business models when you have got $1, $2, $3 billion are severely compromised when you are a single company."

-Like many managers, hedge fund are a relatively small part of its overall business - Aberdeen runs 182 billion pounds.
+Like many managers, hedge fund are a relatively small part of its overall business - Aberdeen runs 182 billion pounds ($295 billion).
 It is keen to expand into alternative assets as investors turn away from traditional bonds and stocks.

 GAME-CHANGER